Democrats, trying everything, fail to derail Amy Coney Barrett confirmation

 That’s why some on the left would have preferred a political brawl over Barrett.

-Nothing crystallized what left-wing groups viewed as wrong with the Barrett confirmation process than the end of her hearings earlier this month.
-Feinstein hugged Graham – perhaps drawing the ire not only of NARAL on political grounds – but health experts on pandemic grounds.
+Nothing crystallized that left-wing groups viewed as wrong with the Barrett confirmation process.
+Feinstein hugged Graham – perhaps drawing the ire not only from NARAL on political grounds, but from health experts on pandemic grounds.

 AMY CONEY BARRETT CONFIRMATION: WHAT TO EXPECT IN THE SENATE OVER THE NEXT FOUR DAYS